lizaodawn/IMMARKUS-wiki-clone/05-Working-with-Metadata.md

 ## Recording Metadata in Annotation Mode

-You can also enter metadata in the Annotation mode.
-Click the individual image to enter the annotation view and select the metadata tab in the right sidebar (circled in red in **figure 20**).
-Select the Schema for your metadata and fill in the properties you defined in the Data Model.
+You can also enter metadata for individual images in the annotation mode.
+Click the individual image to enter the annotation view and select the metadata tab in the right panel (circled in red in **Figure 20**).
+Select the schema for your metadata and fill in the properties you defined under metadata in the Data Model view.

 ![Screenshot (507)](https://github.com/rsimon/immarkus/assets/128056738/eaafd13a-7bd8-408e-aaa5-5a512bcce8ba)